Wisconsin in Scotland

-UW-W pre-approves all WI in Scotland coursework for transfer credit to UW-W. The transfer equivalents of upcoming WI in Scotland coursework can be found here:
+UW-W pre-approves all WI in Scotland coursework for transfer credit to UW-W.

 With Edinburgh being such a short distance students utilize their public transport pass and take trips into the city.
 Edinburgh, the capital of Scotland since 1124, is a classic European city; the richness of British history, politics, literature, poetry, arts, and other subjects come alive at every turn.
 The natural beauty of the Scottish landscape and its coastline provide a majestic background for exploration, education, and enrichment.
 Students also take advantage of their free time on weekends to explore the rest of the U.K. and other amazing countries in Europe.

 The semester program allows time for independent travel with a 10-day break and several long weekends.
 The summer program allows three days of travel/exploration most weekends.
 Many cultural activities are included in each program.

 This UW-System Program is an affordable study abroad options that allow students to pay an inclusive tuition while studying abroad.
 As with all approved study abroad programs, UW-W financial aid can be used on this program.
 Eligible students are encouraged to apply for the Wisconsin Grant for Study Abroad, and UW-W and external study abroad scholarships are available.